Our approach to damp and mould

 - Will will always be open-minded when dealing with reports of damp and mould

-- We will not provide generalised solutions, we know that condensation is caused by many different reasons depending on your property, household members and lifestyle.
+- We will not provide generalised solutions, we know that condensation is caused by many different reasons depending on your property, household members and how you use your home.

 - We recognise the impact of increased fuel prices and will provide support where possible.